Ask the Expert: Randi Merritt, Finance and Accounting

 As the market opens back up in the following months, managers will find it in their best interest to consolidate interviews and expedite their hiring processes to ensure top talent remains interested.
 Candidates want to feel welcomed and pursued.
 In times like these, when you still need to hire, start by evaluating your current workforce.
 Determine which roles you need to prioritize so your teams are not overwhelmed.
 If you need talent but aren’t able to hire permanently, consider engaging a contractor.
 Hiring contingent help ensures your team isn’t overworked and can prevent further turnover.

 It’s also important to remain flexible with pay and what you’re looking for in a candidate, as candidates can now work remotely from anywhere.
 This means you’re competing with organizations nationwide, not just those in your local market.
 Assess with your team what’s non-negotiable for a candidate.
-When in doubt, you can hire a contractor to fill a gap until solidify a game plan.
+When in doubt, you can hire a contractor to fill a gap until solidifying a game plan.

 To retain talent, invest in employee development.
 Ensure your organization has a welcoming and impactful culture, treats and pays people well, asks what they need, and provides them with life flexibility they need now more than ever.
 Retaining talent is far easier and more affordable than dealing with constant turnover, as it costs your organization time and money to leave a position vacant.